 How do you find long-tail keyword phrases which tend to drive lots of traffic, increase conversions and sales?

 Answer?
 Use long-tail keyword research tools…

-I have already listed a few long tail keyword research tools on this page.
-You can check them out right now and I recommend it.
-Alternatively, here are my favorite long-tail keyword research tools and keyword research software which helped me drive lots of targeted search traffic and eventually they converted into potential buyers.
+I have already listed a few long-tail keyword research tools on this page.
+You can check them out right now and I recommend them.
+Alternatively, here are my favorite long-tail keyword research tools and keyword research software which helped me drive lots of targeted search traffic, and eventually, they converted into potential buyers.

-- SEMrush Keyword Research Tool: Well, SEMrush has been just far more than a keyword research tool.
-It is one of best search engine marketing tools that is used by thousands of professional internet marketers and business owners such as Neil Patel, Brian Dean, Harsh Agrawal, etc. Learn more about SEMrush tool from this SEMrush review post and get a special SEMrush coupon code/SEMrush trial account over here.
+- Semrush Keyword Research Tool: Well, Semrush has been just far more than a keyword research tool.
+It is one of the best search engine marketing tools that is used by thousands of professional internet marketers and business owners.
+Learn more about the Semrush tool from this Semrush review post and its pricing details in this post and promo codes in this article.

-Utilizing long-tail keywords is the best ways to rank on Google SERP quickly.
-You don’t need to generate hundreds of backlinks with the anchor text of keyword phrase to rank them on #1 page.
+Utilizing long-tail keywords is the best way to rank on Google SERP quickly.
+You don’t need to generate hundreds of backlinks with the anchor text of keyword phrases to rank them on the #1 page.
 Just need some on-page optimization techniques such as interlinking and creating an eye-catchy headline etc.

 Long-tail keywords not only drive thousands of targeted traffic but also increase the conversion rates and reduce website bounce rate.
-As more than 70% of global searches are based on long-tail words, you should make use of Long Tail Pro, SEMrush competitor keyword research tool (tutorial over here) and Ubersuggest to find keywords that can be ranked.
+As more than 70% of global searches are based on long-tail words, you should make use of tools like Semrush (tutorial over here) to find keywords that can be ranked.